-The CrossSell and DC_Demo Inline Services are released with Oracle RTD to serve as examples to demonstrate a variety of Oracle RTD features.
+The CrossSell and DC\Demo Inline Services are released with Oracle RTD to serve as examples to demonstrate a variety of Oracle RTD features.
 The data required for these Inline Services is provided with Oracle RTD, but not set up during installation.
 This chapter describes how to set up the data for these sample Inline Services.

-- Section 3.1, "Directory Structure of Oracle Real-Time Decisions Server-Side Files" - Section 3.2, "Installing Oracle Real-Time Decisions Client-Side Files" - Section 3.3, "Configuring Oracle Real-Time Decisions After Installation" - Section 3.4, "About the Oracle RTD Runtime Environment" - Section 3.5, "Populating the CrossSell Example Data (Optional)" - Section 3.6, "Populating the DC_Demo Example Data (Optional)"
+- Section 3.1, "Directory Structure of Oracle Real-Time Decisions Server-Side Files" - Section 3.2, "Installing Oracle Real-Time Decisions Client-Side Files" - Section 3.3, "Configuring Oracle Real-Time Decisions After Installation" - Section 3.4, "About the Oracle RTD Runtime Environment" - Section 3.5, "Populating the Example Data Tables (Optional)"